KDE/documentation-develop-kde-org/Kirigami/source/style/color.rst

 color palette provided by Kirigami via the ``Theme`` attached property.

-Hardcoded colors in QML, such as ``#32b2fa`` or ``red`` should usually be avoided; if it's really necessary to have elements with custom colors, it should be an area where only custom colors are used (usually in the *content* area of the app, and never in the *crome* such as toolbars or dialogs), for instance an hardcoded "black" foreground can't be used over a ``Kirigami.Theme.backgroundColor`` background, because if the platform uses a dark color scheme the result will bea poor contrasting black over almost black.
+Hardcoded colors in QML, such as ``#32b2fa`` or ``red`` should usually be avoided; if it is really necessary to have elements with custom colors, it should be an area where only custom colors are used (usually in the content area of the app, and never in the chrome such as toolbars or dialogs), for instance an hardcoded "black" foreground cannot be used over a ``Kirigami.Theme.backgroundColor`` background, because if the platform uses a dark color scheme the result will bea poor contrasting black over almost black.